15 Make-Ahead Christmas Desserts to Sweeten Your Holidays

 Milk Chocolate Peppermint Bark

-If wrapped and stored in the fridge, milk chocolate peppermint bark will keep for several weeks before the festivities.
+This recipe will keep for several weeks before the holidays if you wrap it and store it in the fridge.
 To prevent your chocolate from seizing up, use oil-based peppermint flavoring, suggests Susan V. (Water and melted chocolate don't mix.)
 And, don't forget to finely crush some candy canes for a festive (and tasty) topping.